I have been anxiously awaiting to try this recipe!

 - 1/2 teaspoon garlic powder

-- In small bowl combine vinegar and mustard seeds.
+- In small bowl combine wine and mustard seeds.
 Let set at least 2 hours to overnight, until most of the liquid has been absorbed.

 - Preheat oven to 350 degrees.